We answer your common queries and bust some myths surrounding discretionary indemnity

 Our claims management team are based in-house and work for you, which means that you benefit from the expertise and combined wisdom of your peers: dentists and legal experts who know the healthcare system and your specific challenges.

 We’re different in that we treat every case on its individual merit and, because we are a discretionary organisation, our starting point is always 'how can we help?

 Why should I pay for membership when there's no formal guarantee of assistance?

 Our discretionary approach to providing assistance isn't about being able to say no, it's about having the flexibility to look at how we can help.

-In 2018, we opened over 6,500 cases involving our dental members globally1, including claims, complaints and regulatory matters.
-We help thousands of members every year with problems that arise from their professional practice and provide assistance with the vast majority of the cases.
+Dental Protection opened around 100 new cases in Hong Kong in 2022.
+We help many members every year with problems that arise from their professional practice and provide assistance with the vast majority of the cases.
 Only in very exceptional circumstances would we decline – for example, if a member was not in membership when the adverse incident occurred or had deliberately underpaid their subscription.

-This is no different from an insurance company declining to assist in such circumstances.
+This is no difference from an insurance company declining to assist in such circumstances.